 Changing Me Knowledge Social and Emotional Skills Questions for Family Learning Ages 5-6 Know that animals including humans have a life Understand and accepts that change is a What is a life cycle?
-Form 1 cycle natural part of getting older How will you change as you grow up?
+Form 1 natural part of getting older natural part of getting older How will you change as you grow up?
 Know that changes happen when we grow up Can identify some things that have changed Who is the tallest / smallest in your class?
 Know that people grow up at different rates and that is normal and some things that have stayed the same since being a baby (including the Which parts of your body are private?
 Know the names of male and female private body) Who is allowed to see your private body parts? body parts Can express why they enjoy learning What should you do if you don't like the way Know that there are correct names for private Can suggest ways to manage change e.g. someone is touching you? body parts and nicknames, and when to use them moving to a new class Who can you talk to if you ever feel worried or frightened? (at school / at home) Know which parts of the body are private and that they belong to that person and that nobody has the right to hurt these What is the best part about being your age?
-Know who to ask for help if they are worried or frightened Know that learning brings about change sin at un dis Children are introduced to life cycles e.g. that of a frog and identify the different stages.
-They compare this with a human life cycle and look at simple changes from baby to adult e.g. getting taller, learning to walk etc. They discuss how they have changed so far and that people grow up at different rates.
-As part of a school's safeguarding duty, pupils are taught the correct words for private parts of the body (those kept private by underwear: vagina, anus, penis, testicles, vulva).
-They are also taught that nobody has the right to hurt these parts of the body.
-Change is discussed as a natural and normal part of getting older which can bring about happy and sad feelings.
-Children practise a range of skills to help manage their feelings and learn how to access help if they are worried about change, or if someone is hurting them.
-Key Vocabulary Changes, Life cycles, Baby, Adult, Adulthood, Grown-up, Mature, Male, Female, Vagina, Penis, Testicles, Vulva, Anus, Learn, New, Grow, Feelings, Anxious, Worried, Excited, Coping.
+Know who to ask for help if they are worried or frightened Know that learning brings about change simple changes from baby to adult e.g. getting to at different rates.
+As part of a school's safeguard underwear: vagina, anus, penis, testicles, vulva) aller, learning to walk etc. They discuss how the ding duty, pupils are taught the correct words for a They are also taught that nobody has the right golder which can bring about happy and sad for d feelings.
+Children practise a range of skills to he Key Vocabulary Changes, Life cycles, Baby, Adult, Adulthood, Grown-up, Mature, Male, Female, Vagina, Penis, Testicles, Vulva, An Feelings, Anxious, Worried, Excited, Coping. s, Testicles, Vulva, Anus, Learn, New, Grow,